RedHatGov/fips-compliant-vault/README.md

 Caveat
 ------

-This is very early days with minimal testing.
-At this point, I have only tried this on a fully patched RHEL 6.5 guest vm.
-Pull requests are most welcome!
+This is very early days and testing continues.
+The functionality appears to work with only small changes remaining such as substitution strings for vaulted values.
+At this point, I have only tried this on a fully patched RHEL 6.6 guest vm.
+Pull requests are welcome!